 Settle Pending PayPal Payments Today

 With that said, we hope this has cleared up a lot of things regarding PayPal payment pending concerns.
-It’s PayPal’s way of protecting You shouldn’t face this problem too often if you abide by PayPal’s rules properly.
+It’s PayPal’s way of protecting users.
+You shouldn’t face this problem too often if you abide by PayPal’s rules properly.
 Moreover, being a responsible seller, providing shipping information, and keeping your customers happy should lessen the problem’s frequency.
 We hope this has been a helpful discussion and guide to mitigating PayPal payment pending issues.